mviisan/buysellcarservice/README.md

 # Buy/Sell Car App

-* This service allows you to buy or sell a car.
+* This app allows you to buy or sell a car.
-* If you choose to buy, the service will search the database for cars matching your criteria and send you an email and sms with the amount of cars it found.
+* If you choose to buy, the app will search the database for cars matching your criteria and send you an email and sms with the amount of cars it found.
 * If you choose to sell, it will add an entry to the database with the details of your car.

 ## Table of Contents